chaowang15/RGBDCapture/README.md

 * decompress the .klg file into png images in [TUM format RGB-D data] (http://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats).

-This code is compiled and tested successfully in Visual Studio 2013.
+This code is compiled and tested successfully in Visual Studio 2013 and Ubuntu 14.04.

 ##Dependencies:
 - OpenCV 2.4.x